Noemiegrau/shop-shop/README.md

 * [Link URL of deployed app to Heroku](#link-URL-of-deployed-app-to-Heroku)

 ## **_Description of the project_**
 This single page MERN app is an e-commerce websites where users can create an account, filter products through categories, place products in their cart and buy them.
-This application also uses front-end routing, api requests (queries and mutations) and user authentication. + GLOBAL STATE
+This application also uses front-end routing, api requests (queries and mutations), user authentication and Global State.

 ## **_Technologies used_**
 Project is created using: